-Registration Process: To be considered for registration, a student organization must submit in writing to the Office of Student Involvement a list of UCF student members and their UCF PID numbers, a list of all officers and their UCF PID numbers, the signature of all officers and the faculty/staff advisor(s), and the organization's constitution.
-Proposed student organizations must have a minimum of 12 UCF student members, except at regional campuses (which need a minimum of eight), and on a case-by-case basis, when affiliated with a national governing body (which needs a minimum of four).
+To be considered for registration, a student organization must submit in writing to the Office of Student Involvement a list of UCF student members and their UCF PID numbers, a list of all officers and their UCF PID numbers, the signature of all officers and the faculty/staff advisor(s), and the organization's constitution.
+Proposed student organizations must have a minimum of twelve UCF student members, exceptions to this rule can be requested and approved by the director of the Office of Student Involvement or designee for Regional Campus Organizations, College of Medicine Organizations, Organizations affiliated with a National Governing Body, and Organizations classified as Graduate.
 Proposed student organizations, whose mission/purpose appears to be a duplication of an existing organization, may not be recognized.
 No student organization may be set up so that any individual benefits monetarily from its existence.
-In seeking, securing, and maintaining the privilege to be registered, each student organization must agree in writing to abide by all University policies, procedures, and regulations and to hold harmless the University for any actions or activities of the organization.
+In seeking, securing, and maintaining the privilege to be registered, each student organization must agree in writing to abide by all university policies, procedures, and regulations and to hold harmless the University for any actions or activities of the organization.

-- 2. Privileges of Registration: Student organizations registered by the University may be granted the following privileges: - i.
+- Privileges of Registration: Student organizations registered by the University may be granted the following privileges: - i.
 The privilege to use University facilities depending on availability, program and guidelines. - ii.
 The privilege to request Student Government Association activity and service fees provided said organization adheres to the Student Body Constitution, the Student Body Statutes, and all Student Government financial regulations. - iii.
 The privilege to establish dues and sponsor money-raising projects. - iv.
 The privilege to use the University's name as part of the organization's name (Office of Student Conduct 9, 15). - v.
 The privilege to invite guest speakers to campus. - vi.
 The privilege to grant awards and honors to organization members. - vii.
 The privilege of access to campus for recruiting, fundraising, and publicity. - viii.
 The privilege of a free organizational e-mail address and Web site. - ix.
 The privilege of access to resources provided by University departments and offices. - x.
 The privilege of free or low-cost banking. - xi.
 The privilege of an on-campus mailbox. - xii.
 The privilege to apply for cubicle space on campus. - xiii.
 The privilege to program with SGA agencies. - xiv.
-The privilege to participate, as a group, in University-sponsored events. - 3.
-Registration of student organizations by the University shall not imply support for any student organization's purpose, philosophy or activities.
+The privilege to participate, as a group, in University-sponsored events. - Registration of student organizations by the University shall not imply support for any student organization's purpose, philosophy or activities.
 The University will not assume any legal liability for any student organization's activities per Florida Administrative Code.